-Which stock market indexes are outperforming so far in 2020?
+Which stock market indexes are outperforming in 2021?

 Today’s chart helps answer that question by presenting inflation-adjusted total returns for five major US stock market indexes.

-The gray columns illustrate performance for the decade just past while the blue columns show 2020’s year-to-date performance.
+The gray columns illustrate performance from 2010 to 2020 while the blue columns show 2021’s performance.

 What is a stock market index?

 A stock market index is a group of stocks for which performance is measured to get a sense of the performance of a particular subset of the stock market.